Marta Penas-Prado, M.D., M.Sc.

 - Bethesda, MD 20892

-Dr. Penas-Prado is a neuro-oncologist focused on caring for patients with rare brain and spine tumors in the NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) program at the NCI Center for Cancer Research’s Neuro-Oncology Branch (NOB).
+Dr. Penas-Prado is a neuro-oncologist focused on caring for patients with rare brain and spine tumors in the NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) program at the Neuro-Oncology Branch (NOB).
 Her clinical research seeks to uncover the molecular underpinnings of rare central nervous system (CNS) tumors, better understand these diseases, and develop clinical trials to come up with more effective therapies.
 Rare tumors frequently present clinical challenges, due to issues such as poorly defined options for upfront treatment and recurrence, and limited access to specialized care and clinical trials.

 Beyond the NOB, Dr. Penas-Prado enjoys collaborating with a multidisciplinary team of neuropathologists, neuroradiologists, neurosurgeons, radiation oncologists, genetic counselors, and others to provide the best possible care for her patients and establish a care team with their local physicians.
 She also leads a multidisciplinary and multi-institutional tumor board to discuss complex neuro-oncology cases.